TCFD Initiatives

 Response Strategy

 As a corporate group that supports the food supply chain, we are committed to ensuring a "safe, secure, and stable food supply" even in the face of anticipated increases in climaterelated disasters.
 To ensure this, we have been implementing Business Continuity Plans (BCPs) and enhancing our preparedness for all-hazard disasters.
 Our measures include installing emergency power generators, ensuring a fuel supply for transportation in case of fuel shortages.
 Meanwhile, we have set up alternative centers for prompt response to shipment demands during emergencies.
 We have increased the frequency of reviewing our BCPs and have conducted comprehensive risk assessments that include climate change risks.
-Moving forward, we aim to continue strengthening the resilience of our entire supply chain and further enhance the effectiveness of ensuring a "safe, secure, and stable food supply."
-We are dedicated to developing a robust framework that can address all-hazard situations and respond effectively to any challenges that may arise.
+Moving forward, to further enhance the effectiveness of 'food safety, security, and stable supply,' we will work on building a resilient system across the entire supply chain to further enhance our all-hazard preparedness.

 Risk Management

-Our group has identified claim-related risks in terms of their impact and likelihood through the Sustainability Committee, which scrutinizes and verifies initiatives related to sustainability management.
-For risks that significant impact our business or are highly relevant to our business strategy, we establish risk scenarios and conduct detailed analyses and assessments.
-Furthermore, we integrate significant climate change risks into our overall risk management process and evaluate and manage them alongside other business risks within the company's Risk Management Committee.
+Our group evaluates climate-related risks in business activities from the perspectives of impact and likelihood at the Sustainability Committee, which reviews and confirms measures related to sustainability management.
+For climate-related risks that could significantly impact our business or are highly relevant to our group's business strategy, we set risk scenarios for analysis and evaluation.
+Additionally, major climate change risks are incorporated into the company-wide risk management process and are evaluated and managed alongside other business risks by the company-wide Risk Management Committee.

 Indicators and Targets